 On an instrument as precise as an analytical balance, even a slight difference in the types of samples can be significant.
 In commercial usage, over time, if the scale's readability is too high, it can cut into the profit margin of the user.
 Scales and balances that weigh many different objects need the dual-range feature to deliver precise results no matter how small or large the sample may be.
 It's versatile and saves money.
 It also allows for tare refinement; a scale with a high capacity could miss very fine samples because the tare of the recipient isn't precise enough, but with dual-range, it could switch resolution to tare the weight of the container precisely enough to still correctly weigh the fine sample.
 It's much easier (and cheaper!) than using two different instruments.

-Which scales and balances have that feature?
+Which scales and balances have dual-range weighing?

 Retail scales like the Raven are often equipped with dual-range, since they weigh a variety of objects every day.
 Lab balances like some Solis and Equinox models can also have that feature so they can be used with a wider variety of samples.
 So one could weigh a sample taken directly from the field, then weigh the smaller refined product on the same balance.
 It's helpful for semi-micro balances to have, so they provide a more precise result in the fine range.

-Should you get a dual-range weighing instrument?
+Should you get a dual-range weighing scale?

 To sum it up, dual-range is a feature that allows scales and balances to automatically refine their resolution to provide finer readability when weighing small samples.
 This is particularly useful in analytical balances.
 We hope this was helpful in understanding what 'dual-range" means.
 Don't hesitate to contact us if you have questions, and follow us on social media for the latest Adam news and more blog posts.
 Thank you for reading!